Oneo64/The-Mirk-of-Agmundr/README.md

 Copyright © 2025 Oneo64

+Agmundaland: Visions of the Grave

-A northman suffering from PTSD is pressured by his brother to join him in travelling to a new land to settle.
+To escape war, a northman suffering from PTSD is pressured by his brother to sail with him for a new land.
 After meeting the shore of the new land, he must overcome his disorders as they attempt to establish a farmstead without succumbing to the horrors that dwell there.